 Changing your password to something different on a regular basis can make your account that much safer.
 Just make sure you know how the account lets users change their password.
 Be weary of an e-mail that suggests a password change, especially if they send a website to go to along with the mail.

-This article is the second in a series devoted to Internet security, and leaning how to keep you and your information safe.
+This article is the third in a series devoted to Internet security, and learning how to keep you and your information safe.
 Any questions, requests for clarifications, or comments can be sent to email@example.com

 Greg Bailey is a Computer Science major at UCR Bourns College of Engineering